Get the latest

 Get MatTek offers and updates delivered to your inbox.

 Note: After the initial one hour period to allow cells to attach to the glass surface, it is important to fill the dish to normal levels in order to minimize the effects of evaporation and to avoid inducing changes in osmolarity.

-To try a sample of non-coated glass bottom dishes, go to our free sample page.
+To try a sample of non-coated glass bottom dishes, Request a free sample box here.

 Note: If the above procedure is followed, the PDCF OS 30 fluid will not contact the cells and will not disrupt cells on the coverslip or the staining thereof.
 Coverslips can be removed without breakage.